Its not easy to recognize the first signs of brain cancer.

 Chemotherapy drugs are also often used in conjunction with surgery and radiation, though only certain medications can pass through the blood-brain barrier and reach brain tumors.

-Finally, Florida Hospital also offers a series of integrative treatments for cancer.
+Finally, AdventHealth also offers a series of integrative treatments for cancer.
 That means we combine the most advanced procedures and technology with a whole-body approach that takes your physical, emotional and spiritual health into account.

 Our team includes dietitians to make nutrition an ally in your fight, counselors to help you and your caregivers cope with the emotional side effects of cancer and art and music therapy to tap into your creative side as an outlet for expression and healing.